 Vermont Related/Referenced Statutes and Regulations

-Any company or person who engages in the business of selling or issuing payment instruments, selling or issuing stored value, or receiving money or monetary value for transmission to a location within or outside of the United States.
+Any company or person who engages in the business of selling or issuing payment instruments, selling or issuing prepaid access, or receiving money or monetary value for transmission to a location within or outside of the United States.

-Any person engaged in check cashing whereby they receive at least $500.00 compensation within a 30-day period, i.e. taking payment instruments or stored value, other than traveler’s checks, in exchange for money, payment instruments, or stored value.
+Any person engaged in check cashing whereby they receive at least $500.00 compensation within a 30-day period, i.e., taking payment instruments or prepaid access, other than traveler’s checks, in exchange for money, payment instruments, or prepaid access.

 Any person engaged in currency exchange whereby they receive revenues equal to or greater than 5% of total revenues from the exchange of money of one government for the money of another government.

 The following is a partial list of exceptions.
 For a complete list of exceptions, please refer to 8 V.S.A. § 2501

 - a board of trade designated as a contract market, under the Commodity Exchange Act

 - a person that provides clearance or settlement services pursuant to a registration as a clearing agency under the federal securities laws